-CSU SI Symposium: Sharing and Adopting Proven Practices, April 21
+CSU SI Symposium: Sharing and Adopting Proven Practices

 Supplemental Instruction (SI) is an academic support model that uses peer-assisted study sessions to improve student retention and success within historically difficult courses.
 These are courses with a significantly higher than average number of students receiving grades of D, F, or W (withdrawal).
 The SI program provides peer support by having students who succeeded in traditionally difficult academic courses (e.g., Organic Chemistry, Biology 101, Logic) help other students successfully complete these courses.
 SI is a non-remedial approach that provides regular review sessions outside of class in which students work collaboratively by discussing readings, comparing notes, working together to predict test items, and sharing ideas for improving course material.
 Courses selected for SI tend to be “gatekeeper” courses for first and second year students—generally those classes that have a 30% or higher proportion of students who receive a “D”, fail, or withdraw (the DFW rate) from the course.
 Out-of-class review sessions are led by “SI Leaders,” students who took the class already and did well.
 SI Leaders attend all class lectures, take notes, and act as models to those currently taking the course.
 The SI model is used for selected courses at the undergraduate, graduate, and professional school levels, and has been adopted by colleges and universities in the United States and internationally.

-- Fresno State receives 2016 International Supplemental Instruction Awards (article)
+- Fresno State receives 2016 Int’l Supplemental Instruction Awards (article)

-- Fullerton faculty co-author article as part of Supplemental Instruction Journal (Volume 2, Issue 1, 2016)
+- Fullerton faculty co-author article as part of SI Journal (2016)

-- Poster presentation on Supplemental Instruction by Martin Bonsangue, CSU Fullerton (ppt, jpg)
+- Poster presentation on SI by Martin Bonsangue, CSU Fullerton (ppt, jpg)

-- CSU Fullerton leaders receive 2014 awards from International Center for Supplemental Instruction (article1, article2)
+- CSU Fullerton leaders receive 2014 awards from Int’l Center for SI (article1, article2)